team-cake/TypeScript_Practice/README.md

 ## Project Status

 Project is: _in progress_
 At the moment of writing I'm still playing around with TypeScript.
 Having a lot of fun!
+Next mission: Writing modular code. e.g. [Folder 8](https://github.com/team-cake/TypeScript_Practice/tree/master/8) is still a lump of code in one ts file.
+Which is hideous!

 ---